-Floating in the Argolic gulf just two hours away from Athens, the Greek island of Spetses has a certain je ne sais quoi and a rugged atmosphere that makes it altogether more different to any other Greek island destination.
+The Greek island of Spetses has a certain je ne sais quoi and a rugged atmosphere that makes it altogether more different to any other Greek island destination.
+It awaits in the Argolic gulf just two hours away from Athens.

-If you consider yourself as more of a mountain person than a beach-goer, and you enjoy getting back to nature, then Spetses may well be the perfect Greek travel destination for you.
+If you consider yourself as someone who prefers hiking and nature, as opposed to beaches, then Spetses may well be the perfect Greek travel destination for you.

-Situated on Greece’s east coast, just a stone’s throw away from the port town of Volos, Skopelos is the picturesque island that was made famous by Mamma Mia.
+Skopelos is the picturesque island that was made famous by Mamma Mia.
+It is situated on Greece’s east coast, just a stone’s throw away from the port town of Volos,

-Despite its movie debut, and the cult following that this film has, Skopelos remains somewhat off the beaten path, and is not all that crowded when compared to other Greek summer travel destinations.
-This is perhaps a result of the fact that the island is relatively tricky to get to.
-Aside from the occasional tour bus that loves to play out the Mamma Mia soundtrack and Pierce Brosnan’s terrible singing, there is no trace of the fact that the island was featured in this movie.
+Despite its movie debut, and the cult following that this film has, Skopelos remains somewhat off the beaten path.
+It is not at all that crowded when compared to other Greek summer travel destinations.

 Once upon a time, Halkidiki was a popular Greek travel destination for those seeking resort package getaways.
 This region of Greece offers the big three aspects that are well sought after for a relaxing break- sun, sand, and sea.